laishenggx/T-N_Wave-Activity-Flux/README.md

 `py` for latitude direction

 ### 3D (Horizontal + Vertical)
-The script for TN01 3-Dimension is under development, it would be released in the coming months.
+The script for TN01 3-Dimension is under development.

 ## Reliability
 The output figures sample(Datas from `ECMWF ERA-Interim`)